pohagan72/OCR_Extraction/README.md

+**100% of this app was written using Generative AI, including this Readme file**

 # OCR Extraction Application

 This repository contains a Flask-based web application that uses the **Azure OCR Service** to extract text from images and generate a downloadable Excel report containing the extracted text.
 The application is designed for batch processing and supports a variety of image formats, with a focus on scalability and usability.